Adrianvdh/FSND-Casting-Agency/backend/README.md

 ## Flask-Migrate:
 For documentation purposes for the developer:

-Create the migration respository (This is only done once - and is already done):
+Create the migration repository (This is only done once - and is already done):
 ```bash
 $ flask db init
 ```